Introduction and significance of the theme

 Almost half of all households participate in one or more of these lotteries and most people participate for the cash prizes and to support charities.
 The number of households that participate in these lotteries has been fairly stable for years.
 In the future, it will be interesting to see what the opening of the online gambling market from 1 October 2021 will bring about.
 If many people switch to other games of chance that do not oblige them to contribute money to charities, this will have an effect on the contributions to cultural charities in the coming years.

-The effect of the increase in the gambling tax from 30,5 percent to 37,8 percent is also not yet known.
-According to an analysis by Atlas research, a plausible scenario is that contributions to charities will decrease by around 15,5 million, within a range of a minimum of 2,9 million euros to a maximum of 30,6 million euros (Halbersma et al. 2024).
-As of January 1, 2025, the gambling tax has already been increased to 34,2 percent, in 2026 it will increase to 37,8 percent (Rijksoverheid 2025).
+The effect of the increase in gambling tax from 30,5 percent to 37,8 percent is also not yet known.
+According to an analysis by Atlas Research, a plausible scenario is that contributions to charities will decrease by approximately 15,5 million, within a range of a minimum of 2,9 million euros to a maximum of 30,6 million euros (Halbersma et al. 2024).
+As of January 1, 2025, the gambling tax has already been increased to 34,2 percent; in 2026, it will rise further to 37,8 percent (Rijksoverheid 2025a).

 Own income